Hi, we're Rebekkah and Kevin, and we’re choosing to discover self, to awaken, and to live life instead of just existing.

 Kevin and I were just existing.
 We weren’t living life on our terms.

 That night, I told Kevin how I felt.
 He understood and mentioned buying an RV.
 His idea immediately piqued my interest because ever since I was a little girl, I wanted to travel in a van.

 We quickly discovered there was a huge community of people traveling around in their RVs or vans as digital nomads.

-This was what we wanted to do—to go back to becoming minimalists like we were when we first met and be digital nomads.
+This was what we wanted to do—to go back to being minimalists like we were when we first met and be digital nomads.
 Live life instead of just existing.

 -So, we made another life changing plan.